What is poverty?

-The lesson on poverty is a complex one because there is no easy way, or standard definition of who is poor and who is not, although we look at the living conditions of people to get an idea of their situation.
+This lesson is a complex one because there is no easy way or standard definition of who is poor and who is not.
+We often look at the living conditions of people to get an idea of their situation.
 Typically, it is when someone experiences a fundamental deprivation of well-being.

 According to UNICEF, 22,000 children die each day due to poverty.
-And they “die quietly in some of the poorest villages on earth, far removed from the scrutiny and the conscience of the world.
+They die quietly in some of the poor villages on earth, far removed from the scrutiny and the conscience of the world.
 Being meek and weak in life makes these dying multitudes even more invisible in death. — www.globalissues.org

-Each time you see images on TV and on the internet with hungry people with no food, running water, often in tattered clothing and no shoes, living in mud houses in run-down communities (slums), you begin to have a sense of what poverty looks like.
+Each time you see images on TV and the internet with hungry people with no food, running water, often in tattered clothing and no shoes, living in mud houses in run-down communities (slums), you begin to have a better picture of poverty.
 This lowest condition is called Absolute poverty.

-People and families are allowed to make their own judgments into their living conditions, in relation to the general living standards of the communities in which they live.
+People and families are allowed to make their judgments into their living conditions, about the general living standards of the communities in which they live.
 You can see a family who owns a bicycle considering themselves as being among the well-to-do in the community.
-In another scenario, they can consider themselves as being among the poorest in the community, if they compare themselves to other members of the community.
-This is subjective poverty.
+In another scenario, they can consider themselves as being among the poorest in the community if they compare themselves to other members of the community.
+That is known as subjective poverty.

 Here is what a great social scientist in this subject describes what poverty is:

 Individuals, families, and groups in the population can be said to be in poverty when they lack resources to obtain the type of diet, participate in the activities, and have the living conditions and amenities which are customary, or at least widely encouraged and approved, in the societies in which they belong. — Peter Townsend

 The above definition will help us look a bit more into details at the various ways in which poverty can be understood.